 1. Communication skills

 A patent attorney’s work relies on good communication skills, both written and oral.
-You will need to be proficient with words in a range of contexts, using them to define and describe; to explain and advise; to instruct and to question; and above all, to persuade.
+You will need to be proficient at using words to define and describe; to explain and advise; to instruct and to question; and to persuade.
 You will have to communicate with scientists and engineers; business people; other lawyers; and tribunals such as courts and patent offices.

-This variety is what makes the job so enjoyable, but it also demands the ability to tailor your communication style to suit a particular type of reader or listener.
+This variety is what makes the job so enjoyable, but it also demands a versatile communication style.
 You are, in effect, an interpreter between three worlds – technology, business and law – and you need to speak the language of each.

-Of course, communication is a two-way process, so you must also be good at listening, at reading other people, and at learning from what you hear.
+Of course, communication is a two-way process, so you must also be good at reading other people, and at learning from what you hear.

-You are unlikely to start out with the communication skills required of a qualified patent attorney, but you should at least have a reasonable degree of skill before you apply for your first job, and an enthusiasm for communicating.
-Expect employers to test for this with written exercises and interview questions.
+You will be expected to develop more effective communication techniques throughout your career.
+But you should at least have a reasonable degree of skill from the start, and an enthusiasm for communicating.
+Expect employers to test for this with both written exercises and interview questions.

 2. The ability to work alone